- Published: 22/09/2021

 Maths Hubs Projects

 There are 40 Maths Hubs, which serve the whole of England.
 Every year, thousands of teachers get involved with collaborative CPD through their local Maths Hub, participating in a Work Group with colleagues from local schools.
-Work Groups cover all phases, and support teachers and TAs to develop subject knowledge and classroom pedagogy.
+Work Groups cover all phases, and support teachers (including non-maths specialists) and TAs to develop subject knowledge and classroom pedagogy.
 Why not have a look at the projects available this year, and find your local hub to enquire about getting involved?